jetm/learn-vim-steps/slides/slides.md

 - An identifier-based engine that works with every programming language
 - A Clang-based engine that provides native semantic code completion for The C-family languages
-- Integrated with UltiSnips: a snippet solution for Vim
+- Integrated with UltiSnips (A snippet solution for Vim)

 ---